Mat1020/Button-RaspPi/README.md

 Connect the GND jumper to the negative row of the breadboard (Right Side)

 **Step 5:** <br>
-Connect a jumper between the negative row and the 12 column of the breadboard (Right Side)
+Connect a piece of wire (or male jumper) between the negative row and the 12 column of the breadboard (Right Side)

 **Step 6:** <br>
 Put the button between 10 and 12 column of the breadboard (Right Side)